Ayyoubzadeh/Pdf-Presenter/README.md

 # PDF Presenter and Annotator

-A powerful web-based PDF viewer and annotation tool that enables users to view, annotate, and interact with PDF documents directly in their browser.
+A powerful web-based PDF presenter and annotation tool that enables users to present, annotate, and interact with PDF documents directly in their browser.
 Perfect for presentations, document reviews, and collaborative markup.

 ## 🌟 Features